-All the views expressed in this report are the authors' and do not represent those of the commissioning agencies, the facilitators of this study or those who were interviewed.
+All the views expressed in this report are the authors' and do not represent those of the commissioning agencies, the facilitators of this study, or those who were interviewed.
 We would nevertheless like to thank the following for their contributions to this study.
-Firstly, the following people who gave useful feedback on earlier drafts of this report: Debi Duncan, Nilan Fernando, Benedikt Korf, Jens Lerche, Anthea Mulakala, Brian Smith, Chris Smith, Chandra Lekha Srirum, Martin Stuerzinger and Wolfram Zunzer.
-Secondly, we thank The Asia Foundation for providing the vital logistical support for this study.
-Special thanks are due to Nilan Fenando who provided strong intellectual input throughout the exercise, challenging and deepening our thinking on a range of issues.
-Thirdly, we are grateful for the ongoing guidance provided by the sponsoring donors.
-Fourthly, we thank the participants who attended two workshops to discuss and comment on issues raised in the report.
-Fifthly, Alan Martin provided valuable editorial assistance.
-Finally (and certainly not least) we would like to thank all the people who are too numerous to mention, who gave some of their time to be interviewed during the course of this study.
+First, the following people who gave useful feedback on earlier drafts of this report: Debi Duncan, Nilan Fernando, Benedikt Korf, Jens Lerche, Anthea Mulakala, Brian Smith, Chris Smith, Chandra Lekha Srirum, Martin Stuerzinger, and Wolfram Zunzer.
+Second, we thank The Asia Foundation for providing the vital logistical support for this study.
+Special thanks are due to Nilan Fernando who provided strong intellectual input throughout the exercise, challenging and deepening our thinking on a range of issues.
+Third, we are grateful for the ongoing guidance provided by the sponsoring donors.
+Fourth, we thank the participants who attended two workshops to discuss and comment on issues raised in the report.
+Fifth, Alan Martin and Gina Genovese provided valuable editorial assistance.
+Finally, we would like to thank all the people who are too numerous to mention, who gave some of their time to be interviewed during the course of this study.
 We hope that the final product will be of interest and value to them in their efforts to support peacebuilding in Sri Lanka.